ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 <br> The data is hosted at [Kaggle](https://www.kaggle.com/ajaykgp12/cars-wagonr-swift) which can be downloaded or you can also create a notebook directly on Kaggle and access data in your notebook.

 # Context
-Data science beginners often start with curated set of data, but it's a well-known fact that in a real Data Science Project, major time is spent on collecting, cleaning and organizing data.
+- Data science beginners often start with curated set of data, but it's a well-known fact that in a real Data Science Project, major time is spent on collecting, cleaning and organizing data.
 Also, domain expertise is considered as important aspect of creating good ML models.
-Being an automobile enthusiast, I took up this challenge to collect images of two of the popular car models from a used car website, where users upload the images of the car they want to sell and then train a Deep Neural Network to identify model of a car from car images.
-In my search for images I found that approximately 10 percent of the car pictures did not represent the intended car correctly and those pictures must be deleted from final data.
+- Being an automobile enthusiast, I took up this challenge to collect images of two of the popular car models from a used car website, where users upload the images of the car they want to sell and then train a Deep Neural Network to identify model of a car from car images.
+- In my search for images I found that approximately 10 percent of the car pictures did not represent the intended car correctly and those pictures must be deleted from final data.
+- T

 # Topics that would be covered
 We will explore all Major Deep Learning framework starting from Keras, and moving to Pytorch and TensorFlow 2.0.